Student Code of Conduct

-Student Judicial Programs serves as the primary administrator of disciplinary action for Tyler Junior College.
-Reports of alleged misconduct (violations of the Student Code of Conduct) are referred to Student Judicial Programs.
-Student Judicial Programs adjudicates referrals through implementing the judicial process.
+Student Code of Conduct Programs serves as the primary administrator of disciplinary action for Tyler Junior College.
+Reports of alleged misconduct (violations of the Student Code of Conduct) are referred to Student Code of Conduct Programs.
+Student Code of Conduct Programs adjudicates referrals through implementing the judicial process.

-Student Judicial Programs compiles and maintains statistics and information regarding violations of the Student Code of Conduct.
+Student Code of Conduct Programs compiles and maintains statistics and information regarding violations of the Student Code of Conduct.

-Student Judicial Programs provides educational outreach regarding the judicial process, the Student Code of Conduct, academic integrity, campus civility, and other pertinent issues.
+Student Code of Conduct Programs provides educational outreach regarding the judicial process, the Student Code of Conduct, academic integrity, campus civility, and other pertinent issues.

 - Due process